ilihumo/Azure-VM-s/README.md

 Copied the configuration files to files directory from root@271d900a3e10:/etc/ansible#.
 Updated the preconfigured file to include the correct IP address.
 Run the playbook, and navigate to ansible-playbook filebeat-playbook.yml

-- Which file is the playbook?
-Filebeat-playbook.yml metricbeat-playbook.yml
-Where do you copy it?
-In the directory called files.
-*- Which file do you update to make Ansible run the playbook on a specific machine?
-*How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-*- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._